matthewjberger/freecs/README.md

 `freecs` is a zero-abstraction table-based ECS library for Rust, in about ~500 lines

 A macro is used to define the world and its components, and generates the entity component system as part of your source code at compile time.
-The generated code contains only plain data structures (no methods) and free functions that transform them, achieving static dispatch.

 The internal implementation is ~500 loc (aside from tests, comments, and example code), and does not use object orientation, generics, traits, or dynamic dispatch.